 - You have to appear in person there.
 We cannot go there for you, we go there with you.
 Technically, you're the one dumping, we only help you with that.
 You'll have to supply your address and attach your signature.
 In theory, they monitor how often you go there, which is allowed only twice a year.
 A passport is normally not required, but some kind of identification proving your residency might come in helpful just in case.

 Specific information about each of the yards is found at their website, including opening hours and their phone numbers, where you may direct inquiries to.
-(But they definitely don't speak English, and some of them are prone to xenophobia, so you may want to ask a german acquaintance for help.)
+(But they definitely don't speak English, and we have occasionally noticed traces of xenophobia, so you may want to ask a german acquaintance for help.)

 Commercial dump sites